16. Environments and evaluation (*)#

 ## .approxfun(x, y, v, method, yleft, yright, f, na.rm)

-refers to, are stored inside its dedicated, associated environment:
+refers to, are stored in its associated environment:

 ls(envir=environment(f1))